 One of the many pleasing and lasting markers that has characterised independent music culturally over the last two decades has been its tendency to embrace patience and the compositional long game.
 It has seen a multitude of artists and bands create a plethora of amazing experimental and instrumental releases.
 This has coincided with an healthy increase in independent record labels founded by or serving close knit communities all around the globe dedicated to challenging themselves and pushing musical boundaries, making music as art first with commodity a clear and distant second.
 Among a number of labels and communities who have created and provided a home and a platform for the work of these artists is Austin’s Holodeck Records and the diversity and quality of their releases never disappoints.

 The first full length release on the label this year is Rosewater Ceremony from Future Museums, the project of multi-instrumentalist Neil Lord, who has been quietly at work composing and performing his ambient mix of guitar, synth and effects driven music for a number of years, along the way dropping quality solo releases across a multitude of labels (Keeled Scales, Fire Talk, Mirror Universe et. al).
 To underline his prolific nature, despite 2018 being but a month old, Rosewater Ceremony is actually his second album of the year already after Visible Nest surfaced in the days following new year.
-While Lord is also an intrinsic part of the musical family that spawned Holodeck namely through his major role in Thousand Foot Whale Claw, this is interestingly his first solo release on the label.
+While Lord is also an intrinsic part of the musical family that spawned Holodeck namely through his major role in Thousand Foot Whale Claw, this is interestingly his first solo release on the label he part owns.

 Rosewater Ceremony is an ultra immersive yet readily accessible journey, one that both inviting and hospitable, cosmic yet earthy.
 That’s not always the case with ambient, new age, kosmische and experimental music as the process behind the creation of such is often by its very nature an intensely personal experience which can often take composition down paths difficult for many to navigate.
 Even though Lord is still inhabiting a creative space of his own choosing with every step taken here he seems to be not only be opening that space up but insisting on a dialogue of sorts.